-Monitoring and Review The monitoring and evaluation plan for year 1 (2023-24) of the programme is as follows: Programme evaluation allowing for input from young people includes: External Evaluation One visit to each of the 5 ATC during each cohort delivery (Sep/Oct) and (Feb/Mar).
+Monitoring and Review The monitoring and evaluation plan for year 2 (2024-25) of the programme is as follows: Programme evaluation allowing for input from young people includes: External Evaluation One visit to each of the 5 ATC during each cohort delivery (Sep/Oct) and (Feb/Mar).
 Participant evaluation survey (Sep/Oct) and (Feb/Mar) Participant Focus Group for Off the Bench (Apr/May).
 The self-evaluation will be updated to incorporate questions relating to Outcome 6 and participants suggestions for developing the programme.
 SPFL Trust Monitoring and Evaluation Plan CashBack Stakeholder survey issued to delivery partners within Off the Bench, Participant Equality Monitoring to be undertaken by Off the Bench participants.
 Quarterly case studies from each ATC.
 ATC completing regular monitoring throughout programme delivery, monitoring will align to central Cashback outcomes.
 Policy Monitoring and Evaluation In respect of Cashback Off the Bench, this policy will have an annual review and will be reviewed no later than December 2024 in its wider context.
-Authorisation Policy Lead (name, title and SI PFL Trust) Date: Fiona Taylor, Operations Manage er 20/12/23
+Authorisation Policy Lead (name, title and SP PFL Trust) Date: Fiona Taylor, Operations Manage er 31/01/2025 Head of Department (name, titl SPFL Trust) Nicky Reid, Chief Executive 31/01/2025